ritschmaster/snailcrypt-cli/README.md

 Please run `snailcrypt-cli -h` for a list of available parameters.

+If you are into rust then you can directly execute snailcrypt-cli using `cargo`.
+After cloning the repository just substitute `snailcrypt-cli` in the examples below with `cargo run --`.

+### Simple example

-You may be interested in the following example (can be executed in Bash):
+You may be interested in the following very simple example (can be executed in Bash):

     echo 'Hello world' | snailcrypt-cli -e "2022-11-19T17:00:00+0100" -f | snailcrypt-cli -d

+### Generate a QR code image

+If you have [qrencode](https://fukuchi.org/works/qrencode/) installed, then you can use it to generate a QR code image from your encrypted message.
+The QR code will receive a link to the timer of the [snailcrypt webapp](https://webapp.snailcrypt.com).

+   echo 'Hello world'| snailcrypt-cli -e "2022-11-19T17:00:00+0100" -f -u | qrencode -o message.png

 ## What is the license of snailcrypt-cli?